-- 16 External contractors undertake the following on behalf of the Council: - 1.
-Electrical Installations All buildings are tested every five years for the condition of its fixed electrical wiring.
-The Council Offices and the Depot are due in 2021, Wrecclesham Community Centre, West Street Chapel, Victoria Gardens, Gostrey Meadow toilet block, the Hart toilet block and the Central Car Park toilet block are scheduled to be tested again early in 2020.
-Portable Electrical Appliance Testing is undertaken annually for those items that require testing and periodically in accordance with the type of item as required. - 2.
-Gas Installations the boilers at the Council Offices and Wrecclesham Community Centre are safety-checked every year. - 3.
-The Lift at the Council offices is inspected quarterly in accordance with insurance requirements - 4.
-Fire A fire risk assessment was undertaken by an external consultant in December 2011 and subsequently in house. - 5.
+- 16 External contractors undertake the following on behalf of the Council: - I. Electrical Installations All buildings are tested every five years for the condition of its fixed electrical wiring.
+The Council Offices and the Depot are due to be tested in early 2022, Wrecclesham Community Centre, West Street Chapel, Victoria Gardens, Gostrey Meadow toilet block, the Hart toilet block and the Central Car Park toilet block were tested in 2021 and are due again in 2026 Electrical Appliance Testing is undertaken annually for those items that require testing and periodically in accordance with the type of item as required.

+- 2. Gas Installations the boilers at the Council Offices and Wrecclesham Community Centre are safety-checked every year. - 3.
+The Lift at the Council offices is inspected quarterly in accordance with insurance requirements.
+Action is being taken on matters raised at the most recent inspection - 4.
+Fire A fire risk assessment was undertaken by an external consultant in December 2011 and subsequently in house.
+There are no changes that have taken place that cause concern. - 5.
 Legionella Testing takes place annually - 6.
 Asbestos.
-As required - 7.
+As required.
+Relevant items are marked to identify any asbestos risk. - 7.
 Risk.
-The Council subscribes to the Local Council Risk Service managed by Zurich and officers attend seminars organised by Zurich.
+The Council reviews risks regularly with its insurers (Zurich) when new areas/activities are introduced (eg supporting vaccination testing and the new playground inherited from WBC).